 Alice, Bob and Charlie meet for a picnic.
 Charlie has brought with him 2000 gummy bears.
 However, he does not like to share his sweets with Alice and Bob.
-Instead he proposes the following game.
-Charlie will draw an unrooted tree T with at most 1000 nodes and assign each node v a unique ID id_v from 1 to 1000.
-He shows the tree to Alice, bot not Bob.
-Alice will then come up with a short bitstring l_v of length at most L for each node v in T and give a list of these labels to Charlie.
-Then Charlie will interact with Bob:2
+Instead, he proposes the following game.
+Charlie will draw an unrooted tree T with at most 1000 nodes and assign each node v a unique ID id_v from 1 to 1000; e.g., if the tree has 3 nodes, the IDs might be 2, 10 and 633, with the other numbers staying unused.
+He shows the tree to Alice, but not Bob.
+Alice will then come up with a short bitstring l_v of length at most L for each node v in T and give all these labels to Charlie.
+Then, Charlie will interact with Bob:

 - Charlie chooses a starting node s and gives Bob id_s and l_s . - Bob always resides at some node v (initially v = s).
 Bob can make requests of the form req(x).
-If the node u with $id_u = x$ is connected to the node v, Bob will travel to node u and Charlie provides him with id_u and l_u .
-However, if the node u is not connected to v, Charlie will eat 1 gummybear. - The game ends if either all the gummybears are gone or Bob has visited each vertex of T at least once (he can visit some vertices multiple times).
-In the second case, Bob can share the remaining gummybears with Alice.
+If the node u with $id_u = x$ is connected to the node v, Bob will travel to node u, and Charlie provides him with id_u and l_u .
+However, if the node u is not connected to v, Charlie will eat 1 gummy bear and tell Bob. - The game ends if either all the gummy bears are gone or Bob has visited each vertex of T at least once (he can visit some vertices multiple times).
+In the second case, Bob can share the remaining gummy bears with Alice.

-Can you help Alice and Bob to win some gummybears from Charlie?
+Can you help Alice and Bob win some gummy bears from Charlie?

-Question 1 Charlie feels very confident that he can eat all the gummybears.
+Question 1 Charlie feels very confident that he can eat all the gummy bears.
 Therefore, Alice is allowed to use very long bitstrings of up to length $L \leq 1000$.
-Can you come up with a strategy for Alice and Bob to maximise the amount of gummybears they win?
+Can you come up with a strategy for Alice and Bob to maximize the amount of gummy bears they win?

 Question 2 Charlie is not as confident anymore and wants a rematch.
 Alice now has to come up with shorter bitstrings of length at most $L \leq 20$.
-However, as a comprimise the tree T now has to be a star graph.
-Can you come up with a strategy for Alice and Bob to maximise the amount of gummybears they win?
+However, as a compromise, the tree T now has to be a star graph.
+Can you come up with a strategy for Alice and Bob to maximize the amount of gummy bears they win?

 Question 3 Charlie is a sore loser.
 Alice again has to come up with bitstrings of length at most $L \leq 20$.
 However, Charlie can now choose T as an arbitrary tree.
-Can you come up with a strategy for Alice and Bob to get at least half of Charlie's gummybears?
+Can you come up with a strategy for Alice and Bob to get at least half of Charlie's gummy bears?

 Bonus Question 4 Charlie challenges you to one final game.
 This time, Alice can only use super short bitstrings of length at most $L \leq 10$.
 T can be an arbitrary tree.
 However, Alice can specify a starting set S of nodes from which Charlie chooses the first vertex s.
 The set S must contain at least 2 vertices.
-Can you come up with a strategy for Alice and Bob to win at least one gummybear?
+Can you come up with a strategy for Alice and Bob to win at least one gummy bear?

-2The task is inspired from https://rmi.lbi.ro/rmi_2021
+$^{^1{\}rm The~task}$ is inspired from https://rmi.lbi.ro/rmi_2021